-As an employers (and/or building owners or occupiers) you're known as the ‘responsible person' and you must carry out a fire safety risk assessment and keep it up to date.
+As an employers (and/or building owners or occupiers) in London you're known as the ‘responsible person' and you must carry out a fire safety risk assessment and keep it up to date.
 This shares the same approach as health and safety risk assessments and can be carried out either as part of an overall risk assessment or as a separate exercise.

 To help prevent fire in the workplace, your assessment should identify what could cause a fire to start, ie sources of ignition (heat or sparks) and substances that burn, and the people who may be at risk.

 For in-depth information on the fire safety law please read the HSE page and the government's fire safety law and guidance documents for business pages.

 carry out an assessment of the premises and review it regularly

 tell staff or their representatives about the risks you've identified

 put in place, and maintain, appropriate fire safety measures

 plan for an emergency

 provide staff information, fire safety instruction and training

 The purpose of a fire risk assessment in London is to identify the fire hazards, identify people at risk, evaluate, remove or reduce the risks, record your findings, prepare an emergency plan and provide training and review and update regularly.